anikethchavare/TheFunPackage/README.md

 `pip install TheFunPackage`

 For this package to work, you don't need to install any external software libraries or packages.
-Just run the above command in your terminal and you will be good to go.
+Just run the above command in your terminal and you are good to go.

 ## Changelog

-Go to the [CHANGELOG.md](https://github.com/TheFunPackage/TheFunPackage-Python/blob/main/CHANGELOG.md) file to see the changelog.
+Go to the [CHANGELOG.md](https://github.com/anikethchavare/TheFunPackage/blob/main/CHANGELOG.md) file to see the changelog.

 ## Credits

-Go to the [CREDITS.md](https://github.com/TheFunPackage/TheFunPackage-Python/blob/main/CREDITS.md) file to see the credits.
+Go to the [CREDITS.md](https://github.com/anikethchavare/TheFunPackage/blob/main/CREDITS.md) file to see the credits.

 ## License